CropAi/Backend/README.md

 Before contributing to this project do check [CONTRIBUTING.md](./CONTRIBUTING.md) where we have prepared a step by step guide to help you get started with our project.

-> We hope to see some great conteibutions from your end.
-You can always reach out to use for help and guidance. 👼🏼
+> We hope to see some great contributions from your end.
+You can always reach out to us for help and guidance. 👼🏼